adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Consider removing Add-GraphRelatedItem
+* Get-GraphUriInfo should only return metadata, not decorated objects
+* Fix add-newgraphitemrelationship
+* Add -ToType option to gcd
+* Allow uri completion for methods in new-graphparameterobject, get-graphmethod, any other related method commands
+* Address MTA issue with posh-git
 * Color for Create / Update operations?
 * With-GraphProperty command to support builder pattern: New-GraphObject | With-GraphProperty
 * validate graph connection with current graph